Skip to content

 Georgia's Columbus Fall Line Trace | Photo courtesy of Dragonfly Trail Network

 With 200+ miles of open rail-trail—and more in the works—Georgia is the South’s preeminent trail state.
 Burgeoning trail networks, like the Atlanta BeltLine and Columbus’ Dragonfly Trails, in its major cities, as well as segments of the national East Coast Greenway, are a testament to the growing status of the Peach State in the trail movement.
 Not to be outdone by their big-city cousins, several rural rail-trail projects are also actively being pursued, including the 39-mile Firefly Trail and 21-mile Man O’ War Railroad Recreation Trail.
-From urban settings bursting with cultural attractions to tranquil rides through bucolic countryside, here’s a look at some of Georgia’s best trail experiences.
+From urban settings bursting with cultural attractions to tranquil rides through bucolic countryside, here’s a look at some of the best trails in Georgia.

 Silver Comet Trail